Maximality of Galois actions for abelian and hyperkahler varieties: Introduction

+Finally, a result of Serre \cite[Lemme 1]{Se86a}, subsequently generalized by Vasiu \cite{Va03}, asserts that any closed subgroup of $\Sp_{2g}(\Z_\ell)$ which maps onto $\Sp_{2g}(\F_\ell)$ is all of $\Sp_{2g}(\Z_\ell)$.
+Applying this to $\Gamma'$, we get the theorem in this case.

-Various technicalities of a group-theoretic nature are required to implement this idea in the general case.
-In particular, the Tate conjecture gives a comparison between the \emph{reductive} groups $\bG_\ell$ and $\finiteAlgebraicG_\ell$, while what is needed for the Borel-de Siebenthal Theorem is a comparison between \emph{semisimple} groups.
-Likewise, Bruhat-Tits theory works best for simply connected semisimple groups, but it is also useful for the groups we work with to be subgroups of $\GL_n$.
+Various group theoretic technicalities arise in implementing this idea in the general case.
+The condition $(\ast)$ gives a loose comparison between the \emph{reductive} groups $\finiteAlgebraicG$ and $\bG$, while what is needed for the Borel--de Siebenthal Theorem is a comparison between some \emph{semisimple} groups $\finiteAlgebraicS$ and $\uI$, where the first comes from $G'$ via Nori's construction and the second comes from $\bG^{\der}$ via Bruhat-Tits theory.
+Bruhat-Tits theory works best for simply connected semisimple groups, but it is also useful for the groups we work with to be subgroups of $\GL_n$.
 Much of the technical work in the paper justifies moving back and forth between a reductive group, its derived group, and the universal cover of the derived group.

-Section $2$ assembles results from group theory that are needed, including Nori's theory, our theory of $\ell$-dimensions and $\ell$-ranks, Bruhat-Tits theory, and some results about centralizers.
-In Section $3$, we work with Galois representations and prove the main results.\\
+Section $2$ assembles results from group theory that are needed in section $3$, including Nori's theory, our theory of $\ell$-dimensions and $\ell$-ranks, Bruhat-Tits theory, and some results about centralizers, formal characters and regular elements.
+Section $3$ proves the purely group theoretic Theorem \ref{gpmain}.
+Section $4$ presents the main results on the algebraic envelopes $\finiteAlgebraicG_\ell$ and proves Theorems \ref{main} and \ref{main2}.\\